Last Update: January 22nd, 2021

-2) Assistance.
-Where a Data Subject requests you to correct, delete or block

-    Survey Recipient Data or to provide information about the collection, processing

-    or use of Survey Recipient Data in connection with our Services, as well as in

-    the cases of Art.
-18, 20 and 21 GDPR, and you are unable to fulfil the request

-    by yourself through our Site, we will support you in responding to the request

-    and in fulfilling the request by appropriate technical and organisational

-    measures, insofar as this is possible, provided that (i) you instruct us to do

-    so in writing or in text form and (ii) you reimburse us for the cost and

-    expenses incurred in providing such support.
-Assistance provided for the

-    purposes of fulfilling requirements arising from the GDPR and the BDSG (Federal

-    Data Protection Act) are covered by the main contract.
+(2) Assistance.
+Where a Data Subject requests you to correct, delete or block Survey Recipient Data or to provide information about the collection, processing, or use of Survey Recipient Data in connection with our Services, as well as in the cases of Art.
+18, 20 and 21 GDPR, and you are unable to fulfill the request by yourself through our Site, we will support you in responding to the request and in fulfilling the request by appropriate technical and organisational measures, insofar as this is possible, provided that (i) you instruct us to do so in writing or in text form and (ii) you reimburse us for the cost and expenses incurred in providing such support.
+Assistance provided for the purposes of fulfilling requirements arising from the GDPR and the BDSG (Federal Data Protection Act) are covered by the main contract.

 § 11 Deletion of Data and Return of Data Media

 (1) No copies or duplicates.
-We will not create copies or duplicates of your

-    Survey Recipient Data without your prior knowledge.
-Notwithstanding the

-    preceding sentence, we may (i) create backup copies, to the extent such backup

-    copies are required to ensure the proper Processing of Survey Recipient Data,

-    and (ii) prepare and retain copies of Survey Recipient Data where required by us

-    to comply with any statutory retention and storage obligations.
+We will not create copies or duplicates of your Survey Recipient Data without your prior knowledge.
+Notwithstanding the preceding sentence, we may (i) create backup copies, to the extent such backup copies are required to ensure the proper Processing of Survey Recipient Data, and (ii) prepare and retain copies of Survey Recipient Data where required by us to comply with any statutory retention and storage obligations.

 (2) Deletion of data.
-Upon cancellation of your account, or at any prior time

-    upon your written request, we will at your choice either delete all copies of

-    your Survey Recipient Data from our systems within one month or return such

-    Survey Recipient Data to you.
-We are not liable for any loss or damage

-    following, or as a result of, such deletion or return, and it is your

-    responsibility to ensure that any Survey Recipient Data which you require is

-    backed-up or replicated before deletion or return.
+Upon cancellation of your account, or at any prior time upon your written request, we will at your choice either delete all copies of your Survey Recipient Data from our systems within one month or return such Survey Recipient Data to you.
+We are not liable for any loss or damage following, or as a result of, such deletion or return, and it is your responsibility to ensure that any Survey Recipient Data which you require is backed-up or replicated before deletion or return.